youshido-php/GraphQL/README.md

         $config->addField('summary', new StringType());
     }

+    public function resolveType($object) {
+        // since there's only one type implementing this interface we can return it's type return new PostType();
+    }

 }
 ```
 Most often you'll use only `build` function of the interface to define fields and/or arguments that need to be implemented.